NAPA 150 (Columbus)

 The NAPA 150 was a NASCAR K&N Pro Series East race held at Columbus Motor Speedway from 2011 to 2016.
 The race was discontinued after the speedway closed in 2016.

 History

-The first NASCAR K&N Pro Series East race at Columbus was held in 2011, and Darrell Wallace Jr. won the inaugural event.
+The first NASCAR K&N Pro Series East race at Columbus was held in 2011, and Bubba Wallace won the inaugural event.
 The 2016 running was the last, as Columbus closed after the 2016 season.